Abdou1129/HSRW-content/Summer Semester/Manufacturing Technology/Readme.md

+# MT, summer 2021, Prof. Klein.

+It was Corona time.
+So, I'm not the best person to advice you about this course now.

-# Author: Abdelrahman Mostafa
+### Author: Abdelrahman Mostafa

-These notes where taken in *summer semester 2021 with Prof. Klein* teaching it.